ekang4703/FINVIZ-Financial-Market-News-Sentiment-Scoring-Project/README.md

    pip install -r requirements.txt
    ```

-   On first run, the FinBERT model (~400MB) will be downloaded from Hugging Face and cached locally (usually `~/.cache/huggingface`).
-This is automatic—just wait for it.
+   On first run, the FinBERT model will be downloaded from Hugging Face and cached locally

 ## Usage